dconlrn/dconlrn.github.io/mlyw.md

 *In Machine learning there are alot of terms.
 Many times there are multiple terms for the same thing.
 This is something that makes understanding machine learning a pain and a big barrier*

-In this section I do my best to organize terminology that your going to hear a lot in machine learning talk.
+In this section I do my best to organize terminology that you're going to hear a lot in machine learning talk.

 - **Bias Variance Tradeoff**